 - as desired salt and pepper

-- Begin by peeling and slicing the onions thinly.
-Use a mandoline if you have one.
+- Begin by peeling and slicing the onions thinly (about a ¼ inch).

-- Add a teaspoon or so of salt to the onions to assist in letting of the natural juices and aiding in the caramelization process.
+- Add a teaspoon or so of salt to the onions to assist in letting off the natural sugars and aiding in the caramelization process.
 Continue stirring often to watch the process of the onions going from white to tan, to brown.
-The amount of onions will wilt down by at least half or more.
+The volume of onions will wilt down by at least half or more.

 - When the onions have nice light brown color, add back the bacon and finish sauteing.
-Add a 2 tbsp of butter, thyme, salt and pepper.
+Add 2 tablespoon of butter, thyme, salt and pepper.
 Mix well.
 Take the onions off the heat when complete.

 - When the potatoes are done cooking, do a quick release and when the pin drops, use a set of tongs and carefully transfer the potatoes into a bowl.